Most of the tourists visiting Laos can easily apply for Visa on arrival, which is the most convenient way.

 Check out the documents required and Visa on arrival fee below:

-- Your original passport with at least 6 months of remaining validity and a blank page for a visa sticker.
+- Your original passport with at least 6 months of remaining validity and 3 blank pages for a visa sticker.

 - A Visa application form, filled out and signed by the applicant (available at visa window at Lao ports of entry or given before landing if you are arriving by plane)